Sabihxh/finance/README.md

 # Tridex
-Algorithm consisting of multiple mid and long term trading strategies that shortlists the best companies to invest in on FTSE 350 index, on a given day.
+Algorithm consisting of multiple mid and long term strategies that shortlists the best companies to invest in on FTSE 350 index, on a given day.

 The jupyter notebook `tridex/strategies.ipynb` contains the mock up of trading strategies.